-These local artists will glean materials from the Metro Central Station for six months and create art that will be shown in a public exhibition at Disjecta Gallery in August 2014.
+These local artists gleaned materials from the Metro Central Station for six months and created art that was shown in a public exhibition at Disjecta Gallery in August 2014.

 August 8 - 31, 2014

 Opening Reception: Friday, August 8, 2014, 6 pm - 9 pm

 Location: Disjecta - 8371 N. Interstate Ave., Portland, OR - 503.286.9449

 Gallery Hours: 12 - 6 pm, Friday, Saturday and Sunday